enijar/cms/README.md

 1. Generate UI for users to update a schema
 2. Generate REST JSON API

+### Why?

+Sometimes all you need is a basic CMS that takes in a schema and handles the rest for you, e.g. saving data, creating an API, etc.

 ### Schema

 Here's how to define a schema and render it: